How to Restore Proper Order

 0:00

 For a man ought not to cover his head, since he is the image and glory of God, but woman is the glory of man.
 For man was not made from woman, but woman from man.
 Neither was man created for woman, but woman for man.
 That is why a wife ought to have a symbol of authority on her head, because of the angels.
-Nevertheless, in the Lord, woman is not independent of man nor man of woman.
-For as woman was made from man, so man is now born of woman, and all things are from God.
+Nevertheless, in the Lord woman is not independent of man nor man of woman, for as woman was made from man, so man is now born of woman.
+And all things are from God.

 Proper Function Through Hierarchy